joonsikyang/dev-dots/Algorithm/performance_of_arrays_and_objects.md

     - When you need fast access / insertion and removal (depends on what you're trying to do)

-- Big O of Objects
+- Big O of Arrays (When are Arrays Slow?)

     - Searching - `O(n)`